Nikola-02/tastybites/README.md

 - Persistent storage of shopping list data in Local Storage.

 - Login and register mechanism (in Frontend only)

+- Admin panel for CRUD operations for recipes

 # Technologies Used:
 - HTML, CSS(SASS), JavaScript, Angular.